Stubborn Dog or Poisoned Cue?

 Does your dog have a delayed or unreliable response to Come, Down, or other commands?
 Do you see certain stress signals, like lip licking, looking away, sniffing the ground, moving slowly, or yawning?
 These responses indicate a poisoned cue.

 First, we need to go over the difference between a Cue and a Command.

 A Cue invites the dog (or any other species) to perform a behavior, which is followed by a reinforcer— a treat, praise, toy, play, or whatever else is valuable to the dog in that context.
 If the behavior doesn’t happen, there is no reinforcer and no aversive consequence (“correction”).
 What to do next is a topic for another day.

-The typical response of an animal trained with positive reinforcement is happy, even joyful.
+The typical response of an animal trained with cues and positive reinforcement is happy, even joyful.
 Oh boy!
 A dog who associates a cue with only positive consequences looks very different from one who has experienced yanking, dragging, shock, or threats (like showing the water bottle or shake can, or taking a confrontational posture).
-Uh-oh or Oh no!
+This dog often reveals with his stress signals that he is thinking Uh-oh or Oh no!

 One of the sessions I attended at Clicker Expo this month addressed how easily cues can become poisoned and what to do about it.
 The speaker was Dr. Jesus Rosales-Ruiz, a professor of behavior analytics at the University of North Texas, who is also on the faculty of the Karen Pryor Academy, the organizer of the annual Expo and the premier resource for learning about clicker training and behavior science.

 Although I was familiar with the term, I hadn’t realized how far it can go.
 Take equipment, for instance: a prong collar or uncomfortable harness predicts that pain or discomfort will be experienced sooner or later on the walk.
 That can set the stage for reactivity, by the way.